advanderveer/ep/README.md

 - [x] COULD  allow middleware to install a hook that is called just before the first byte is written to the response body for middleware that needs to write a header
 - [ ] COULD  check for the user that the output in a pointer value if setContext would be called
+- [x] COULD  make withEncoding and withHooks consistent in naming (one with s, other without)
 - [x] COULD  have package level doc summary for coding package
 - [ ] COULD  not get nil pointer if status created is embedded on a nil output struct.
 Instead, embedding should trigger behaviour differently